JimbobKR18/JFramework/README.md

 - Managers
   - ObjectManager
+    - Iterates over GameObjects in the current active level, updates their components.
   - LevelManager
+    - Change levels, update level, etc.
   - ChemistryManager
+    - Manage chemical materials and elements.
+Has a factory to create custom elements and materials.
+Updates chemicals and adjusts temperature.
   - PhysicsWorld
+    - Manage physics objects, collisions, calls scripts for collision, and passes messages around.
   - DebugManager
+    - Mainly unused, but can be used to track objects created and deleted and various other debug functionality.
+I would like to add AntTweakBar or something here at some point.
   - GraphicsManager
+    - Manage surfaces and screens to render GameObjects on screen.
+Also has functionality to convert from world space to screen space and vice versa.
   - ControllerManager
+    - Create and delete controllers.
   - NetworkManager
+    - Networking functionality, untested.
   - SoundManager
+    - Create, play, and delete sounds.

 - Components
   - ChemistryElement